 Vietnam Manufacturing with ITI

 Are you considering changing your manufacturing venue?
-Before you make that first move, contact ITI Manufacturing toll-free at 888-574-6823.
 Our offshore experience currently includes China, Vietnam, and South Korea, and additional countries are under consideration.
-With our “No manufacturing defects” guarantee and our 45+ years of experience, we can help you get on track with successful and profitable offshore manufacturing.
+Our “No manufacturing defects” guarantee and 45+ years of experience will help you get on track with successful and profitable offshore manufacturing.
 Or, if you’re just now beginning to consider offshore manufacturing, take a quick poll to see if your product is right for it.